 The typical work schedule on the project will continue to be Monday through Friday, from 8:30 a.m. to 8:30 p.m.
 Weekend work may be required throughout the project.

-Starting in summer 2023, Denver Water and contractor crews will begin a pipe replacement project on East Colfax Avenue.
+In summer 2023, Denver Water crews began a pipe replacement project on East Colfax Avenue.
 The project is expected to last until the end of 2024.